 4. Walk the Museum Mile

-A wander along the Museum Mile is a must for any trip to New York.
+A wander along the Museum Mile is a must for any New York cruise.
 Situated on the city’s Upper East Side, the Mile is home to nine museums covering everything from African art to Jewish history.
 The main highlight is The Metropolitan Museum of Modern Art, or what is known to locals as ‘The Met’.
-One of the most visited art museums in the world, The Met contains so much art you won’t know where to start!
+One of the most-visited art museums in the world, The Met contains so much art you won’t know where to start!

 5. Take a stroll around Central Park

 Need a break from the buzz of city life?
 Head to Central Park, a beautiful green oasis in the heart of New York.
 Featuring 36 acres of winding trails, rocks and streams, Central Park is the perfect place to go for an afternoon stroll or rent a bike with your loved ones.
 Serene and scenic, and with the Manhattan skyline as your backdrop, the park is also a great setting for a romantic picnic come sunset.